Chevrolet Corvette (C8): Trim levels and options

 The E-Ray has three trim levels adding various interior comfort and technology upgrades: 1LZ, 2LZ, and 3LZ.
 Additionally, a ZER Performance Package can be applied to any trim.
 It includes summer only tires, a rear spoiler wicker extension, but no chassis tuning.
 The E-Ray comes standard with Performance Brembo Carbon Ceramic brakes and an eAWD drivetrain with no mechanical linkage between rear and front drivetrains.

 Performance

 Chevrolet reported a 10.5-second quarter-mile time and a 0–60 mph time of 2.5 seconds, making it the quickest Corvette up to the initial E-Ray production date.
-The 6.2 L engine and performance exhaust combination produces 495 hp and 470 lbft to the rear, like the Stingray Z51 model.
-The performance hybrid electric drive system gives an additional 160 hp and 125 lbft to the front of the vehicle for impressive overall totals of 655 hp and 595 lbft.
+The 6.2 L engine and performance exhaust combination produces 495 hp and 470 lbft to the rear wheels, like the Stingray Z51 model.
+The performance hybrid electric drive system gives an additional 160 hp and 125 lbft to the front of the vehicle for overall totals of 655 hp and 595 lbft.
 The C8 E-Ray is able to reach top speeds of 183 mph.